SRSWTI/fckprint/README.md

 ## contributing

-contributions are welcome! please read the contributing guidelines and submit pull requests.
+contributions are welcome! please read the contributing guidelines and submit pull requests. and thankyou to Rachum, Ram and Hall, Alex and Yanokura, Iori and others, yall are the best.

 ## support